actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 Distributions can be described by this set of default matrics that is the mean and variance.
 The mean tells us the average values of the random realisations, while the variance tells us the spread of such random realisations from the mean.
 However, we will come to see that not all distributions directly have these parameters.

 A very common continuous distribution out there is the Normal Distribution.
 The Normal distribution tells us directly that some random variable is distributed with some arbitrary mean $\mu$ and some arbitrary standard deviation $\sigma$.
 A common discrete distribution is the Poisson distribution that has a lambda parameter.
-The lambda parameter tells us the expected rate of which an event (that is Poisson distributed) occurs at some fixed interval.
+The $\lambda$ parameter tells us the expected rate of which an event (that is Poisson distributed) occurs at some fixed interval.
 In this case we are not explicitly given the mean and variance, but the mean and variance can be found using the $\lambda$.
 Lambda of $5$ essentially tells us that the average of the different realisations of the Poisson distributed random variable will be 5.

 Every random variable that has a distribution will have these probability metrics: the probability density function (pdf), the cumulative distribution function (cdf), and the quantile function.